Koh Chang Passenger & Vehicle Ferry Information

 Ferry Koh Chang departs hourly or usually more frequently, about every 20 – 30 minutes, in order to reduce waiting times.

 Trat Ferry (formerly Centrepoint Ferry) restarted operations on 10 April 2023.
 There are just four services a day in each direction.

 There are two car ferry companies running regular services to Koh Chang from piers on the mainland.
-These are ‘Ferry Koh Chang’ and ‘Centrepoint Ferry’ that run from piers about 5Km apart near the village of Laem Ngop.
+These are ‘Ferry Koh Chang’ and ‘Trat Ferry’.
+They operate from piers at small ports which are about 5Km apart, near the village of Laem Ngop, Trat.
 Also on the same stretch of coastline is Krom Luang pier which is used by the speedboats to Koh Mak.